Sundarapandi531/brain-tumor-detection/README.md

 - **Meningioma Tumor**
 - **Pituitary Tumor**
 - **No Tumor (Normal)**

-We utilize the **ResNet101 deep learning model** to achieve high accuracy in detecting and classifying brain tumors from MRI images.
+I utilize the **ResNet101 deep learning model** to achieve high accuracy in detecting and classifying brain tumors from MRI images.

 ---